Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Introduction

-Thus the singularity of the Hessian at \(\zeta_c\) is not a consequence of cusp formation.
+Thus the singularity seen in the weighted mixed-Hessian block theory at \(\zeta_c\) is not a consequence of cusp formation.
 It is already encoded in the branch-point structure of the inverse map and therefore precedes geometric breakdown.